RocketSurgery/HyperText/README.md

 ### Dependencies

-HyperText requires jQuery, which you can load globally or with your favorite dependency-loading library.
+HyperText requires jQuery and Showdown, which you can load globally or with your favorite dependency-loading library.

-### TextEngine class
+### HyperText class

-In order to avoid polluting the global namespace, all of the engine's functionality is wrapped up in the `TextEngine` class.
+In order to avoid polluting the global namespace, all of the engine's functionality is wrapped up in the `HyperText` class.

-### Initialization
+#### Initialization

 The engine must be initialized with a configuration before it can be used.
 This must be done by calling `HyperText.init(configuration)`, with `configuration` being an object with the following properties: